Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 And he wished her luck.

-And apparently he said, if you do it in 79 days, I shall applaud with both hands.
+And he apparently said, if you do it in 79 days, I shall applaud with both hands.

 Yeah, Jules.